Is Gold Exempt from Inheritance Tax?

 Inheritance tax is tax paid to HMRC on the value of someone’s estate once they pass.
 A person’s estate consists of property, money and possessions left behind.
 There are, however, predefined thresholds in place whereby anything under that value qualifies as being tax-exempt.

-The value of a person’s estate is valued at less than £325,000 Anything above the £325,000 threshold is left to a spouse, civil partner, charity or amateur sports club If your home is given away to children, the threshold increases to £500,000.
+There is usually no inheritance tax to pay if the value of a person’s estate is valued at less than £325,000.
+Anything above this threshold may be subject to inheritance tax.
+However, if the estate is left to a spouse or civil partner, no inheritance tax is due.
+If your home is given away to children, the threshold increases to £500,000.

-Gold & Inheritance Tax
+Gold and Inheritance Tax

 Summary: Is Gold Exempt from Inheritance Tax?